 Our Analysis and Test Results

 The recently updated Tantrum has many of our favorite qualities: it's comfortable, super breathable, and has solid weather resistance.
-In the end, it beat out for our Best Buy Award by the Brooks LSD due to its lack of features and slightly heavier weight.
+In the end, it was beaten out by the Brooks LSD for our Best Buy Award due to its lack of features and slightly heavier weight.